jeevdivi/vpcdemo/README.md

-# FS 2020 Schematics Lab
+# VPC Demo Schematics Lab
 ## Introduction

 This lab will introduce you to the concepts within Schematics and how to create a VPC, setup two zones each with a subnet, and place a virtual instance in each as well as deploy a load balancer attached to the servers.
 A simple cloud-init script will install nginx, just to showcase an http response for proving out the example.